michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 41. AND as Jeshu sat before the house of treasure, he beheld how the multitude cast money into the place of treasure; and many rich threw in much.

-42. And there came a certain poor widow, and threw in two menin, which are a shemona.One eighth of a denarius.
+42. And there came a certain poor widow, and threw in two menin, which are a shemona.

 43. And Jeshu called to his disciples, and said to them, Amen I tell you, That this poor widow more than all the men who throw hath thrown into the house of treasure.